kazivana/Amalie/README.md

 # Amalie
 Repository for Amalie project - EDS seminar

-Python-pure for the data management algorithm
+Python-pure for the data management algorithm.
 Rest is for the web application